jwalton/rust-book-abridged/docs/ch05-structs.md

 }
 ```

+You don't even need the `{}` to create an instance of `AlwaysEqual`.

 ### Ownership of Struct Data

-In the `User` struct above, we used a String type owned by the struct.
-We could instead have used an &str, in which case the struct would store a reference to the string, and wouldn't own the string directly.
-To do this, we need something called a _lifetime_, which we'll talk about in [chapter 10][chap10].
+In the `User` struct above, we used a `String` type in the struct for the `username` and `email`.
+This means that the struct owns that `String`.
+When the struct is dropped, those two strings will be dropped too.
+We could instead have used an `&String` or `&str`, in which case the struct would store a reference to the string, and wouldn't own the string directly.
+The struct would be borrowing the string.
+We're not going to show an example of this though, because to do this we need something called a _lifetime annotation_, which we'll talk about in [chapter 10][chap10].

 ## 5.2 - An Example Program Using Structs